 - notify individuals of any match giving at least 14 days to comment

 - destroy unmatched material within 90 days and matched material which is not to be proceeded upon within 14 days after decision not to proceed.

-Data matching is carried out regularly and frequently in an overnight 'data dump' by the following major Commonwealth agencies: Centrelink, Australian Tax Office, Department of Veterans Affairs, Department of Immigration and Multicultural Affairs and Department of Education, Training and Youth Affairs.
+Data matching is carried out regularly and frequently in an overnight 'data dump' by the following major Commonwealth agencies: Centrelink, Australian Tax Office, Department of Veterans Affairs, Department of Home Affairs, and Department of Education and Training.
 Any match found may lead to investigation of fraud or overpayment, or of breaches of immigration laws such as overstaying an entry permit.